-The term dermatoglyphics refers to the study of naturally occurring ridges on the surface of the hand and feet of primates and other animals. ^[1,2,3,4,5] It is also a collective name used to describe all patterns of the ridged skin of the palm and soles; though these patterns show great diversity and combination in individuals, they can be categorized into a number of different types; parallel ridges and furrows form arches, loops and whorls (ALW system) on the finger tips. ^[6,7,8]
+The term dermatoglyphics refers to the study of naturally occurring ridges on the surface of the hands and feet of primates and other animals.
+[1,2,3,4,5] It is also a collective name used to describe all patterns of the ridged skin of the palm and soles; though these patterns show great diversity and combination in individuals, they can be categorized into a number of different types; parallel ridges and furrows form arches, loops and whorls (ALW system) on the finger tips.
+[6,7,8]

 Dermal ridge differentiation takes place in the third and fourth week of fetal life, and by the end of the fourth month, the ridges and their arrangements are in their complete and permanent form.
 From this time onward until death there is no morphological change either in the detailed structure of the ridges or in the patterns formed by them.
-It is also a polygenic trait and is not duplicated among species even among monozygotic twins.^[1,2,9]
+It is also a polygenic trait and is not duplicated among species even among monozygotic twins.[1,2,9]

-The fact that each individual's ridge configuration is unique has been greatly utilized as a means of personal identification (especially by law enforcement agencies), Physical anthropologists have utilized it in population studies as well as in the determination of ancestry.^[1,10]
+The fact that each individual's ridge configuration is unique has been greatly utilized as a means of personal identification (especially by law enforcement agencies), Physical anthropologists have utilized it in population studies as well as in the determination of ancestry.[1,10]

-The dermatoglyphics patterns have been reported for Algerian populations ^[11], Mediterranean populations. ^[12] There are also several reports on dermatoglyphic pattern in Nigerian populations ^{10,13,14,15,16]}.
-However, there is paucity of information about the dermal ridge pattern of Uturu indigenes of Abia in East Nigeria, Therefore the objective of this study is to determine the characteristic dermatoglyphic pattern peculiar to Uturu indigenes of Abia State.
+Dermatoglyphic patterns have been reported various populations, including Algerian [11] as well as, Mediterranean populations.
+[12] There are also several reports on dermatoglyphic patterns in Nigerian populations 10,13,14,15,16].
+However, there is paucity of information about the dermal ridge pattern of Uturu indigenes of Abia in East Nigeria.
+Therefore, the objective of this study is to determine the characteristic dermatoglyphic pattern peculiar to Uturu indigenes of Abia State.

-MATERIALS AND METHODS
+2. MATERIALS AND METHODS